colinkiama/colinkiama-www/content/blog/making-four-in-a-row-part-6.md

 Now, if you check your project with a http-server, in your browser, you'll see a blue canvas with a white rectangle drawn on it:
 ![Image of canvas drawing with white rectangle over blue background]()

-Congratulations, you've covered te basics of drawing using the HTML5 Canvas API!
+Congratulations, you've covered the basics of drawing using the HTML5 Canvas API!

-In the next post, you'll draw te game board on the canvas.
+In the next post, you'll draw the game board on the canvas.

 That's all for now! 👋️